 What materials were used in the creation of this painting?

-The painting is part of the collection at the National Portrait Gallery in Washington, D.C., where it is preserved and displayed for public viewing.
+The Portrait of Thomas Jefferson is part of the collection at the art gallery, where it is preserved and displayed for public viewing, contributing to the understanding of American history and art.

 What influence did Rembrandt Peale have on American portraiture?